How To Create The Perfect XML Sitemap

 Export The XML Sitemap

 At this stage, you’ve either chosen Option 1 or Option 2 above.
 You have all the URLs you want to be indexed loaded in Screaming Frog.
-You just need to do the simplest step of all – export!
+Now, you need to do the simplest step of all—export!

 export